Freelancing: An Editor's Journey

 Step II: Getting Started

 Canva works great to create the pictures/logos you need, and the free version should get you what you need right now, although you may want to spring for pro later.
+(NOTE: With a pro subscription, you can schedule social media posts directly from the program, which I have found very helpful!)
 You can set custom dimensions for your designs, which is perfect because every site has different sizes for their display pics.
 Upwork’s project picture should be 1000 x 750 pixels, Fiverr’s 550 x 370.
-I am planning to create another blog post about making designs for different sites, which I’ll link when I finish.
+If you do a little research, you can find some great advice online.

 It can be a little hard to get started on these sites because when you don’t have any reviews, you most likely won’t be getting the big jobs.
 You’ll have to take a few jobs that don’t pay much just to build up your profile.
 Just always always always make sure you know what you’re getting into!
 Some clients will try to take advantage of you, and you’ll feel obligated to let them because you’re terrified of a bad review.
 There are lots and lots of articles online about building good profiles and the perfect proposal formats and everything, so I won’t go into that too much, but I’ll link my profiles so you can see an example: